SPA-DRP/spa-drp.github.io/currentmentors.md

 <h4>
-Autumn 2023 projects are now posted.
-Interested undergraduates should submit their <a href="https://forms.gle/wRgqHsW2wnLnGDD28"> application </a> by September 17, 2023 11:59 PM!
+Autumn 2023 applications are now closed.
+Winter 2024 applications will open in early December!
 </h4>

 <hr>